cashpw/notes.cashpw.com/content/posts/citationsneededNewsBriefBiden2022.md

 ## Summary {#summary}

 Media [Spin]({{< relref "spin.md" >}}) regarding President Biden's visit to Saudi Arabia and meeting with Mohammed bin Salman as reluctantly performed or as a necessary evil [Carry water]({{< relref "carry_water.md" >}}) for the underlying ([Realpolitik]({{< relref "real_politic.md" >}})) truth: Biden, and United States foreign policy in general dating back to well before Biden, engage willingly with Saudi Arabia.
 The purpose of the media spin is to provide a narrative for liberals to latch on to which explains why the United States is doing bad things, engaging with bad people, etc.

+> Nima: The lie is that Biden is meeting with an enemy.
+He's not.

 ## Notes {#notes}